ramaakbar/careish/README.md

 https://minio.ramaakbar.xyz/rmitiio/video%20demo%20CareIsh.mp4

+## Deployment

+Application deployed using docker and hosted on vps using [coolify](https://docs.coollabs.io/coolify/) for automatic redeployment on code push.

-## Requirement
+## Development Setup

-The following tools are required in order to start the installation.
+The following tools are required in order for development setup.

 -   PHP >=8.0
 -   Composer
 -   Node package manager (NPM, Yarn)
 -   MySql Database

-## Development Setup
+Steps to setup the app:

 1. Clone the project